Excelsius Technology devices

 Exposure

-We work hard to lower the risk of radiation exposure for those in the O.R. by continually innovating and adapting technology.
+Globus works hard to lower the risk of radiation exposure for those in the OR by continually innovating and adapting technology.

 ExcelsiusGPS logo

-Our robotic navigation platform combines a rigid robotic arm and full navigation capabilities to improve accuracy and optimize patient care for spine and cranial applications.
+This robotic navigation platform combines a rigid robotic arm and full navigation capabilities to help improve accuracy and optimize patient care for spine and cranial applications.

 Excelsius3D logo